anast3t/git-fix-email/README.md

-## 1. fix_email
+## 1. change_identity
-Fixes wrong email in git commits creating new history.
+Changes identity in git commits creating new history.

-In shell script set your wrong email, correct username and correct email.
+In shell script set your old email, correct username and correct email.

 To push new commit history run:
 ```git push --force-with-lease --tags origin 'refs/heads/*'```